 Abstract

 Nutritional status of goats reared under field conditions.
 The feeding levels of goats reared in Bonli, Sawai Madhopur district, depend on various factors such as the purpose of rearing (dairy or meat production), breed of goats, age, weight, and available feed resources.
 Protein plays a vital role in the body of animals, such as providing energy, supporting the production of meat, milk, and other products, repairing tissues, and supporting various physiological processes.
-The main sources of protein for animals include meat and fish meat, grains, legumes, feedstuffs, and specially.
-The protein.(D.M., D.C.P. and T.D.N.) requirements for animals depend on various factors such as reproductive status, age, weight, performance level, and reproductive fitness.
+The main sources of protein for animals include meat and fish meal, grains, legumes and feedstuffs.
+The protein requirements for animals depend on various factors such as reproductive status, age, weight, performance level, and reproductive fitness.
 In summary, providing animals with an adequate amount of protein is essential for their health, development, performance, and livelihood.
 A balanced diet and the use of high-quality protein sources will help animals meet their nutritional needs according to their requirements, ensuring their overall development and well-being.

 Key words: D.M., D.C.P., Goats, Mineral Supplements, T.D.N.